ltirrell/t4/Installation.md

 ## Deploying the catalog
-The Quilt T4 catalog is based on top of S3.
-We use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to provision the service.

 The following instructions use CloudFormation to install T4 on a bucket in your AWS account.

 * Log in to your AWS console